888.633.4362

 Click to Get Started Today!

 High Desert Medical College utilizes SonoSim technology in the Ultrasound Technician programs.
-The SonoSim Ultrasound Training Solution offers state-of-the-art educational modules that complement students’ training by providing remote hands-on ultrasound training, real-patient scanning cases and pathologies, didactic instruction, and assessment.
+The SonoSim Ultrasound Training Solution offers state-of-the-art educational modules that complement students’ training by providing remote, hands-on ultrasound training, real-patient scanning cases and pathologies, didactic instruction, and assessment.

-Ultrasound Technician Diploma Program
+Ultrasound Technician Program

 Students in the Ultrasound Technician program learn how to: